 One of the most important factors when looking at a company is its management.
 Upper management make the decisions that affect the success or failure of the company.
 You should perform some research to find out who is running the company, how long they have held their positions and where did they come from.

-It is also important to know what the management philosophy is of the company's chief executive officer, chief financial office and chief operating officer is.
-What type of style do they use.
-Are they personable, promoting an open, transparent and flexible way of running the business as opposed to management philosophies that are more ridged and less adaptable, valuing policy and established logic above all else in the decision making process.
-Many times, management style can be ascertained from reviewing the company's annual report on form 10K, especially in the section labeled Management Discussion section.
-Annual reports for all reporting company's can be found of the SEC's Edgar website.
+It is also important to know what the management philosophy of the company’s chief executive officer, chief financial office and chief operating officer is.
+What type of style do they use?
+Are they personable, promoting an open, transparent and flexible way of running the business as opposed to management philosophies that are more ridged and less adaptable, valuing policy and established logic above all else in the decision-making process?
+Many times, management style can be ascertained from reviewing the company’s annual report on form 10K, especially in the section labeled Management Discussion section.
+Annual reports for all reporting company’s can be found of the SEC’s Edgar website.

-After getting comfortable with the quality of a company's management, it is important to understand the business model of the company.
-Simply, what does the company do and how does it make money.
-For example, will the company's business or profits be effected by rising oil prices, rising interest rates or other materially adverse economic factors?
+After getting comfortable with the quality of a company’s management, it is important to understand the business model of the company.
+Simply, what does the company do and how does it make money?
+For example, will the company’s business or profits be affected by rising oil prices, rising interest rates or other materially adverse economic factors?

 The next step in the process is to analyze the characteristics of the industry segment in which the target company does business.
 Put another way, what is the growth potential of the overall industry in which the company is involved.

-A average company in an above average industry can provide a positive return, while a average company in a poor industry will likely not perform up to expectations.
+An average company in an above average industry can provide a positive return, while an average company in a poor industry will likely not perform up to expectations.

 A company’s market share will also have a material impact on how to factor in industry segment and competition factors.

-A well know brand name reflects years of product development and marketing and many times has a positive impact on stock performance.
-However, please keep in mind that you might want to think twice about company's branded to one individual.
+A well-known brand name reflects years of product development and marketing and many times has a positive impact on stock performance.
+However, please keep in mind that you might want to think twice about companies branded to one individual.